nich-nichy/survey-app/README.md

-# Hello, This is a SUrvey taker for my client 👋
+# Hello, This is a Survey taker for my client 👋

 Made with React Native